 - NJ Standardized Testing (NJSLA, Math, ELA, Science; ACCESS for ELLs)

 - Gifted and Talented Programs (AI and E, Honors and Advanced Placement)

 Most areas in Special Programs are supervised by Mr. David Matonis, Supervisor of Special Programs.
-NCLB and Title I are administered by the Superintendent or his designee.
+ESSA and Title I are administered by the Superintendent or his designee.

 908-685-2777 ext.
 3252